Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/04OrganizationalAspects/README.md

 ### Audience, guest speakers, and partners

 Before committing to the event be sure you defined your target audience and that you are aware of their needs.
-Consider your audience, its size and the number or area of competence of (guest) trainers. [link to On learning and training chapter: Target audiences] <!--- The link seems to be missing here -->
+Consider your [audience](#target-audience), its size and the number or area of competence of (guest) trainers.

 ## <img src="/Images/Icons/collaborate.png" width="150" height="150" />
 #### Cooperating with others